botisimo/botisimo-documentation/docs/loyalty/documentation/authentication.rst

-tags        number[] Array of Tag IDs membership  number   Membership ID returnPath  [string] The URL path to return to after stripe checkout
+tags        number[] Array of Tag IDs membership  number   Membership ID returnPath  [string] The URL path to return to after stripe checkout username    [string] Custom username referralId  [number] The ID from a referral link (this is the ID of another user)
 =========== ======== ======================================================

 .. code-block:: js